5 min read

 Just because felted wool is a much more natural fabric choice for house shoes doesn’t mean that they can’t look great.
 In fact, the natural look of felted wool looks very luxurious in comparison to many other types of slippers and house shoes.

-Treating yourself with a pair of felted wool house shoes is a worthwhile investment that can keep your feet comfortable, healthy and happy.
+Treating yourself with a pair of felted wool house slippers is a worthwhile investment that can keep your feet comfortable, healthy and happy.
 Having a nice pair of wool bedroom slippers next to your bed is luxurious way to start the day.
 They’re soft, fluffy, warm (cool, too), and don’t make your feet smell or itch.
 What else can you ask for?
-After all, your feet go through a lot every day; show them some love with cozy slippers.
+After all, your feet go through a lot every day; show them some love with cozy wool slippers.

 What is felted wool?